-Glyphosate-tolerant sugarbeet GTSB77 has been evaluated according to safety assessment guidelines prepared by ANZFA.
-The assessment involved an extensive analysis of the following issues: (1) the nature of the genetic modification; (2) general safety issues such as novel protein expression and the potential for transfer of novel genetic material to cells in the human digestive tract; (3) toxicological issues; and (4) nutritional issues.
-On the basis of the data submitted in the present application, ANZFA concludes from the assessment of this data, that glyphosate-tolerant sugarbeet GTSB77 does not raise any public health and safety concerns and is equivalent to other commercially available sugarbeet varieties in terms of its nutritional adequacy.
-The safety assessment report can be found at Attachment 2 including a summary of findings at the beginning of the document.
+Food from glyphosate-tolerant sugarbeet line 77 has been evaluated according to the safety assessment guidelines prepared by ANZFA1.
+The assessment considered the following issues: (1) the nature of the genetic modification; (2) general safety issues such as novel protein expression and the potential for transfer of novel genetic material to cells in the human digestive tract; (3) toxicological issues; and (4) nutritional issues.
+On the basis of the available information, ANZFA concluded that food from glyphosate-tolerant sugarbeet line 77 is equivalent to food from other commercial sugarbeet varieties in terms of its safety and nutritional adequacy.
+The full safety assessment report can be found at Attachment 2 to this document.

-2. Labelling of food produced from glyphosate-tolerant sugarbeet GTSB77
+4.2 Labelling of food derived from glyphosate-tolerant sugarbeet line 77